- Language: en

 unittest library for details.

 Note that the return code for the test-runner script is 1 for any number of failed tests (whether the failure was caused by an error, a failed assertion, or an unexpected success).
 If all the tests pass, the return code is 0.
 This feature is useful if you’re using the test-runner script in a shell script and need to test for success or failure at that level.

 Speeding up the tests¶

-In recent versions of Django, the default password hasher is rather slow by
+The default password hasher is rather slow by design.
+If you’re authenticating

-many users in your tests, you may want to use a custom settings file and set the
+many users in your tests, you may want to use a custom settings file and set

 PASSWORD_HASHERS setting to a faster hashing algorithm: